Let me introduce you to Canon's ultimate wildlife and big field sports lens for the Canon EOS R-series cameras; the RF 600mm f/4L IS USM Lens.

 Turn the focus preset playback ring very (very) slightly to get low-speed electronically-driven AF, and turn it to a greater degree to obtain a higher rate with the direction of ring rotation determining the direction of focus distance change.
 The feature works nicely, but you will need a solid tripod setup and a steady hand not to induce movement while turning the ring.
 The power focusing is extremely quiet.
 Note that AF does not work in PF mode, though manual focusing is available in this mode.

 Those interested in manually focusing this lens have definitely not been forgotten, and this lens's focus ring lens provides a superb manual focus experience.
 Instead of a conventional mechanically-linked manual focus drive, Canon implemented electronic manual focusing starting with the EF III lens.
-This decision simplified the overall design, saving weight and increasing expected reliability — and perhaps prepping for the R-series technology.
-Your first clue about this being a focus-by-wire design may be when attempting to manually focus with the camera powered off or the metering inactive.
-This feature no longer works.
+This decision simplified the overall design, saving weight and increasing expected reliability — and seemingly prepping for the R-series technology.

 The RF 600mm F4 L IS lens's manual focus ring is ideally located, is large, has a sharply-ribbed rubber surface with a great feel and ideal rotational resistance, and is very smooth with no play.
 With an ear against the lens, a series of tightly-spaced click sounds can be heard while manually focusing.

 A feature commonly implemented on electronic focusing lenses is variable speed drive rate dependent on the focus ring rotational speed.
 Unfortunately, this feature is often not optimally implemented, and fortunately, Canon has a better option for this lens.
 Via a switch, this lens offers three linear drive speeds.
-Mode 1 adjusts the focus more slowly than on the II series, and mode 2 and 3 become respectively slower still for very fine control over focusing.
-You don't want to use the 3 setting to chase sports action, but this mode does allow for precise manual focusing.
+Mode 1 adjusts the focus more slowly than on the II series, and precisely focusing is challenging in this mode.
+Mode 2 and 3 become respectively slower, enabling fine control of the focus distance.
+You don't want to use the 3 setting to chase sports action, but this mode allows for precise manual focusing.

 FTM (Full Time Manual) focusing is supported in AF mode while in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to be enabled.
 I often manually adjust the focus distance to track action while I'm not actively shooting, such as to watch sports action at the other end of the field or to pre-focus on where I expect the action to be next.
 AF is now required for this when shooting in AI Servo mode.
 Note that FTM does not work if electronic manual focusing is disabled in the camera's menu (if this option is present).
 The lens's switch must be in the "MF" position and the camera meter must be on and awake for conventional manual focusing to be available.